xizon/Uix-Shortcodes/README.md

 ##### = 1.9.0 (October 14, 2020) =

+* New: Use `Muuri` plug-in to make filtering and masonry effects.
 * Tweak: Upgraded image slider and testimonials carousel modules.
 * Tweak: When the editor inserts a video, it will automatically be converted into a video tag.
 * New: According to the language of the theme, the editor automatically supports multiple languages.
 * Remove: Remove Flexslider plugin.
+* Remove: Remove shuffle.js and modernizr.js.

 ##### = 1.8.9 (October 13, 2020) =